DoublxB/Trisense/README.md

-# TriSense - simple guide for the team
+# TriSense - simple guide

 TriSense is a friendly robot that: